vertica/VerticaPyLab/docker-verticapy/enablement/VerticaPy-Lesson-Series.md

 - Ipython
 - voila (0.3.6 preferred).

-**Note** : The current version of vertica-demo has all the these prerequisites, so you do not need to create your own environment.
+**Note** : The current version of VerticaPyLab has all the these prerequisites, so you do not need to create your own environment.

 Basic usage